Are you wondering how to get followers on Twitter without having to follow a bunch of other accounts, buy followers, or spend tons of money on ads?

 Aside from your username, it’s the one profile element that doesn’t just appear on your profile.
 It’ll show next to your tweet in the other users’ feeds when you post.

-So you should choose a photo that’s appropriate for your business or brand.
+So, choose a photo that’s appropriate for your business or brand.

 Whether you’re using a professional photo of yourself or your brand’s logo, you want to make sure that the most important elements appear toward the center of the image.